You Are the Music... We're Just the Band

-You Are the Music...We're Just the Band is the third studio album by British rock band Trapeze.
-Recorded with producer Neil Slaven, it was released in 16 March 1972 by Threshold Records.
-The album was preceded by the release of the single "Coast to Coast" in 1972.
+You Are the Music...
+We're Just the Band is the third studio album by British rock band Trapeze.
+Recorded with producer Neil Slaven, it was released in March 1972 by Threshold Records.
+The album was followed by the release of the single "Coast to Coast" in September.

 Background

 You Are the Music...We're Just the Band was the last Trapeze album recorded by the lineup of Glenn Hughes, Mel Galley and Dave Holland, as Hughes left the band in 1973 to join Deep Purple.
 The album was also the band's first not to be produced by John Lodge, and featured a wide range of guest performers, including guitarist B. J. Cole, pianist Rod Argent and saxophonist Jimmy Hastings.
 Five of the album's eight songs were written by Hughes, while the other three were written by Galley and his brother Tom.

 Reception

 Critical reception for You Are the Music...We're Just the Band was generally positive.
 Variety called the album "another hard-rockin' set by Trapeze".